Quick Search: go

 National Human Rights Institutions

 In countries where NHRIs are independent, you can engage and collaborate effectively with such institutions both ahead of and after periodic reviews of your country.
+There are many examples of effective NGO-NHRI cooperation in relation to Treaty Body reviews.

 Coordination with other national actors